-Please feel free to explore our site and links to learn more about our pediatric residency program, LVHN and the Lehigh Valley and see how our program will give you an outstanding training in a wonderful community on your way to becoming a pediatrician.
+Please feel free to explore our site, learn more about our pediatric residency program, LVHN and the Lehigh Valley, and see how our program can offer you outstanding training in a wonderful community so you can become an outstanding pediatrician.

 Please don’t hesitate to contact us if you have any questions.